EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 ### It’s easy to set up

 In front-end web development, we spend most of the time authoring components like these, so we’ll talk more about them later.
-In order for the components to do anything though, we need that compilation step that I mentioned earlier.
+In order for the components to do anything, though, we need that compilation step that I mentioned earlier.
 That means setting up a new Svelte project in our development environment.
 Luckily for us, Svelte makes this easy.

 All you need is to install [Node.js](https://nodejs.org) so that you have `npm` and `npx` available and can run this: